dsp/dsp.github.io/content/posts/2024-03-18-a-history-of-vcs-part1/index.md

 #### Legacy

 While very few people use SCCS nowadays, it influence on modern version control systems can’t be denied.
-Ideas such as storing deltas, adding comments to commits, specific folders for storing versions (`SCCS/`) and expanding version IDs during checkout will remain used in many version control systems.
+Ideas such as storing deltas, adding comments to commits and expanding version IDs during checkout will remain used in many version control systems.

 ### 1982: RCS
 SCCS was the sole version control system for the first nine years after its creation.
 In 1982, [Walter Tichy](https://en.wikipedia.org/wiki/Walter_F._Tichy) developed [RCS](https://en.wikipedia.org/wiki/Revision_Control_System) at the Purdue University.
 It’s design was published as a paper [“Design, Implementation, and Evolution of a Revision Control System”](https://dl.acm.org/doi/10.5555/800254.807748) in the Proceedings of the 6th International Conference on Software Engineering (ICSE’82).